Trump-Kim summit set for Singapore

 Still, the dramatic meeting - which saw a North Korean leader setting foot on South Korean soil for the first time since the end of the 1953 Korean War - marked a historic breakthrough between the two countries.

-Singapore has been used before for high-profile diplomatic occasions.
+Singapore, a small and highly prosperous island nation, has been used before for high-profile diplomatic occasions.

 In 2015, the leaders of China and Taiwan held historic talks in the South East Asian city-state, their first in more than 60 years.

+It had been seen by top US officials as a good, neutral choice for the Trump-Kim talks.

 The US and Singapore have a close relationship.
 Singapore has diplomatic ties with North Korea but suspended all trade with the country in November last year as international sanctions were tightened.